toddfoster/sharedprayers/content/daily/dd-morning.md

 ---
-title: Daly Devotions --  In the Morning
+title: Daily Devotions --  In the Morning
 date: 2020-04-19
 weight: 501
 ---